THE ULTIMATE GUIDE TO PRINT BUYING

 Each print program is unique and has much flexibility.
 A project can take days, weeks, or months depending on the client's deadlines, the approval process, and the project's complexity.
 Here is a general sequence of events many print projects follow:

 We receive the client’s ideas and create a game plan to bring every client’s vision to reality.
-This process generally takes between 1 to 3 days, depending on the project’s complexity.

 Once we have a plan and we know what is required, we present an estimate to the client.
-Typically, this step can take 1 to 3 days.

 The duration of this step depends on the client.
 Once the client receives our plan and estimate, has reviewed and approved, their written approval is sent to us.
 The longer this approval process takes, the longer it takes to get the project started.
 Ideally, when we get the customer’s written approval, we’ll also receive a distribution list.
 This lets us know the full scope of the project and how many unique print pieces need to be delivered to different locations.
 For large projects, we can send finished pieces in stages taking into account different regions, ensuring that everyone gets the products when needed.

 Some clients send us the art they want us to use, while others ask us to create artwork for their projects.
 If we are working with pre-existing art, we simply proof it before sending to the client for approval.
 If we’re creating the art from scratch, that adds a few days to the process.
 Once we’ve produced the art that we believe best suits the project, we pass it along to the client for approval.
-The time frame for this step is from 1 to 3 days, depending on the complexity of the design needed.

 We make the revisions requested by the client, and then resubmit the work for approval.
 Usually, this step takes a day.
 This process will repeat until the client is completely satisfied.

 Should the client wish to revise any part of the prototype or sample, we make the requested changes and resubmit it for approval.
-The back-and-forth can take from 3 to 5 days.

 The last step of the process is sending the project to invoicing.